microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 5. Click the **Create** button

+6. You now ended up creating a App Service Plan.
+One App Service Plan can hold many App Services/Web Services and Apps.

 ## Step 3: Add a Web App using your App Service Plan
 1. In the Azure Portal, search for **App Services**